11 Incredible Benefits of Potatoes

 by Meenakshi Nagdeve last updated - Medically reviewed by Rebecca Zinger (RD, LD)

 Potatoes are one of the most common and important food sources on the planet, and they may contain a wealth of benefits that make them all the more staple in diets across the world.
-These health benefits may include their ability to improve digestion, reduce cholesterol levels, boost heart health, and protect from polyps.
-They may strengthen the immune system, reduce signs of aging, protect the skin, increase circulation, reduce blood pressure, maintain fluid balance, and reduce insomnia.
+These health benefits may include their ability to improve digestion, reduce cholesterol levels, and boost heart health.
+They may strengthen the immune system, reduce signs of aging, protect the skin, reduce blood pressure, and improve cognition.

 What are Potatoes?